Implicit Regularization of Bregman Proximal Point Algorithm and Mirror Descent on Separable Data: Algorithmic Regularization of Mirror Descent

-Theorem \ref{thrm:const_md} guarantees the near optimal $\norm{\cdot}_*$-norm margin when the distance generating function $w(\cdot)$ is well-conditioned w.r.t. $\norm{\cdot}$-norm.
-For cases when $w(\cdot)$ is ill-conditioned, we demonstrate that there exists a class of problem for which the margin lower bound is tight.
+Theorem \ref{thrm:const_md} guarantees a near optimal $\norm{\cdot}_*$-norm margin when the distance generating function $w(\cdot)$ is well-conditioned w.r.t. $\norm{\cdot}$-norm.
+For cases when $w(\cdot)$ is ill-conditioned, we proceed to show that similar to BPPA, there exists a class of problem for which the margin lower bound obtained by MD is tight.

 \begin{proposition} There exists a sequence of problems $\{\cP^{(m)}\}_{m \geq 1}$ by the same construction as in Proposition \ref{prop:example}, such that the margin lower bound in Theorem \ref{thrm:const_md} is tight up to a non-trivial factor of $2$.
 Specifically, we have \eqref{ineq:example_bd1} and \eqref{ineq:example_bd2} also hold for MD. \end{proposition}